corvis/prana_rc/README.md

 Please, create an ticket if you tested it with other device model so we could extend the list.

+# Limitations

+* Using device password is not supported
+* Reading information form built-in sensors (for Eco Energy series) is not supported

 # Credits
 Dmitry Berezovsky